arorasonika/AttorneyLeadManagement/README.md

 **Steps needed to start the server:**

-From AttorneyLeadManagement directory and execute the following steps in the terminal:
+From AttorneyLeadManagement directory, execute the following steps in the terminal:

 This project is built using Python 3.12.3.
 Ensure you have atleast python version 3.11.6 to ensure all parts work as intended.